backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 #### Search Engines

-The following sections outline how you can add other Search engines
+The following sections outline how you can add other Search engines than the default lunr engine.

 ##### Postgres